-Basic earnings per share is computed by dividing net income attributable to IDEXX Laboratories, Inc. stockholders by the weighted average number of shares of common stock and vested deferred stock units outstanding during the year.
+Basic earnings per share is computed by dividing net income attributable to our stockholders by the weighted average number of shares of common stock and vested deferred stock units outstanding during the year.
 The computation of diluted earnings per share is similar to the computation of basic earnings per share, except that the denominator is increased for the assumed exercise of dilutive options and assumed issuance of unvested restricted stock units and unvested deferred stock units using the treasury stock method unless the effect is anti-dilutive.
-The treasury stock method assumes that proceeds, including cash received from the exercise of employee stock options and the total unrecognized compensation expense for unvested share-based compensation awards and, prior to the adoption of new accounting guidance related to share-based compensation on January 1, 2017, the tax benefits resulting from share-based compensation tax deductions in excess of the related expense recognized for financial reporting purposes, would be used to purchase our common stock at the average market price during the period.
+The treasury stock method assumes that proceeds, including cash received from the exercise of employee stock options and the total unrecognized compensation expense for unvested share-based compensation awards, would be used to purchase our common stock at the average market price during the period.
 Vested deferred stock units outstanding are included in shares outstanding for basic and diluted earnings per share because the associated shares of our common stock are issuable for no cash consideration, the number of shares of our common stock to be issued is fixed and issuance is not contingent.
-See Note 5- Share-Based Compensation for additional information regarding deferred stock units.
+See "Note 5.
+Share-Based Compensation" for additional information regarding deferred stock units.

-The following is a reconciliation of shares outstanding for basic and diluted earnings per share for the years ended December 31, 2018, 2017 and 2016 (in thousands):
+The following is a reconciliation of weighted average shares outstanding for basic and diluted earnings per share:

-For the Yo For the Years Ended December 31, 2018 2017 2016 Shares outstanding for basic earnings per share: 86,864 87,769 89,732 Shares outstanding for diluted earnings per share: Shares outstanding for basic earnings per share 86,864 87,769 89,732 Dilutive effect of share-based payment awards 1,606 1,798 1,152 88,470 89,567 90,884
+(in thousands) For the Yea For the Years Ended December 31, 2019 2018 2017 Shares outstanding for basic earnings per share: 86,115 86,864 87,769 Shares outstanding for diluted earnings per share: Shares outstanding for basic earnings per share 86,115 86,864 87,769 Dilutive effect of share-based payment awards 1,427 1,606 1,798 87,542 88,470 89,567

 Certain options to acquire shares have been excluded from the calculation of shares outstanding for diluted earnings per share because they were anti-dilutive.
-The following table presents information concerning those anti-dilutive options for the years ended December 31, 2018, 2017 and 2016 (in thousands):
+The following table presents information concerning those anti-dilutive options:

-For the Years Ended December 31,

-2018 2017 2016

-Weighted average number of shares underlying anti-dilutive options 287 327 88
+(in thousands) For the Years Ended December 31, 2019 2017 Weighted average number of shares underlying anti-dilutive options 200 287 327